 Practice Critical AI Literacies

-Your first creative challenge — Key Benefits of Writing Without AI for Students — asked you to reflect on what you and other writers gain by writing without AI.
+In the first creative challenge — Key Benefits of Writing Without AI for Students — you reflected on what you and other writers gain by writing without AI.
 For that assignment you reviewed Postman’s “Five things we need to know about technological change” and the Civics of Technology’s “Technoskeptical Framework.”
 Then, for the third challenge, you continued developing critical AI literacies by collaborating to develop a bot and then reflecting on whether that new medium constrains or enhances human creativity and agency.

 What is Critical AI Literacy and Why Does It Matter?